opencomputeproject/SAI/doc/sai-ptf/tunnel_test_plan.md

     ipv4's falls in 192.168.1.0     |        ipv4's falls in 10.1.0.0
     ------------------------------------------------------------------

-    We will send normal packet from port1 and expect a encap packet on lag2.
+    We will send normal packet from port1 and verify that packet goes into tunnel via matching route entry(192.168.20.0/24,tunnel), getting a ininip packet, recievinfg a encap packet on lag2 by matching route entry(10.1.2.100/32,lag2) .

  ```
                             |  route table         |                           |  route table      |